 People connect easier and believe content more when it’s accompanied by the author’s photo.
 They’re more likely to reach out to someone when they can “see” the person.
 Your photo helps to personalize and humanize your brand-driven content.

-Why NOT having a LinkedIn photo is NOT a good idea:
+Why NOT having a LinkedIn profile photo is a bad idea:

 ✅ You can be perceived as not understanding how to use LinkedIn.
 It can make you seem out-of-touch with current technology and trends.
-You can appear to be technically incapable of loading on a photo.
+You can appear to be technically incapable of uploading a photo.

 ✅ “Fake” LinkedIn profiles do exist.
 Those without photos may be perceived as not belonging to real people.